Foreign concessions in Tianjin: Italian concession (1901–1947)

 The Italians occupied temporarily during WW1 the Austrian concession, but withdrew from it in 1919 (while annexing some minor sections of this former concession).

 When Tianjin became in danger of being stormed by warring factions during the civil war of 1927–1928, Italian troops temporarily occupied the Second Special District of the city in order to protect the city's power station and main railway station.
 They withdrew after a short while.

 In 1935, the Italian Concession had a population of about 6,261, including about 536 foreigners.
 The Regia Marina (Italian Royal Navy) stationed some vessels in Tianjin.
 During World War II, the concession had a garrison of approximately 600 Italian troops.

 On September 10, 1943, when Italy signed an armistice with the Allies, the concession was occupied by the Imperial Japanese Army.
 Later in 1943, the Italian Social Republic (RSI) ceded the concession to Wang Jingwei's Japanese-sponsored Chinese puppet state, the Reorganized National Government of China.
-The Italians were never to regain control over the concession and the Republic of Italy's surrender of all its rights over it by the peace treaty of 1947, was therefore a mere formality.
+The Italians were never to regain control over the concession and the Italian Republic's surrender of all its rights over it by the peace treaty of 1947, was therefore a mere formality.